Ken P's Today in History

 • 1920 - US Men's Figure Skating Championship won by Sherwin Badger.

-• 1953 - Senator Edwin C Johnson offers a bill to give clubs the sole right to ban radio-TV broadcasts of major league games in their own territory.
+• 1953 - US Senator Edwin C Johnson offers a bill to give clubs the sole right to ban radio-TV broadcasts of major league games in their own territory.

 • 1954 - 16th NCAA Men's Basketball Championship: La Salle beats Bradley 92-76.